Debit Card Tips to Remember

 Know Your Spending Habits

-It might not be suitable for everyone to carry a debit card.
-Do you have bad habits with money, including not balancing your checkbook, missing receipts, and getting crushed with overdraft fees?
+It might not be suitable for everyone to carry a debit card, especially if you struggle with managing your finances responsibly.
+Do you have bad habits with money, such as not balancing your checkbook, misplacing receipts, or constantly facing overdraft fees?
+These habits can make using a debit card risky and potentially costly if not monitored carefully.

 Keep Track of Transactions